PostHog/posthog.com/contents/docs/user-guides/groups.md

 ## Defining groups

 Groups are at the event level.
-If everything is setup correctly, then events that come into PostHog has a group associated with it, which is determined by you.
-See below for how to set this up. (link)
+If everything is setup correctly, then events that come into PostHog have a group associated with them, which is determined by you.
+See below for how to set this up.

 Thus, there's no new events corresponding to groups: it's simply the events that already exist, aggregated by group values.

 A popular misconception is that groups are defined per user.
 This might make sense if the group type is a company, since a company is a set of users, but it quickly breaks down when you're looking at a transaction group type: here a user can do multiple transactions.
 Thus, remember that groups are defined on events.

 Another important concept to remember here is that a single event belongs to only a single group per group type.
 For example, say you have a `transaction occured` event.
 And you have 3 group types: `transaction`, `company`, `pineapple_type`.

 Then, this event can belong to at most one group per group type.
 So, for this event, you can have `transaction = 123456789`, `company = PostHog`, `pineapple_type = British`.

 You can't have something like: `transaction = [123456789, 12345678910]`.
-This is impossible.
+This is not possible.

 You can skip some groups if they don't make sense.
 For example, `transaction = 123456789`, `company = PostHog`, and no `pineapple_type` is valid as well.

 ## Group Properties

 Every group can have properties associated with it.
-For example, if you have the `PostHog` group, you could have properties defined on this group, like `company_name`, `revenue`, `user_count`, etc. etc.
+For example, if you have the `company` group, you could have properties defined on this group, like `company_name`, `revenue`, `user_count`, etc. etc.

 As another example, the `transactionID 12345679` group of `transaction` group type can have properties like `transaction_value`, `transaction_method`, etc. associated with them.

 These properties can be used in insights similar to how you use person properties.

 ## How to think about Insights on groups

 Since there's no new events, you can use the same events you've been using for your insights.
 It's the same funnel you already have, aggregated differently.

 The groups determine what your insights aggregate on.
-For example, consider the funnel with two events: `User signed up -> User did something important` (tk: better example?)
+For example, consider the funnel with two events: `User signed up -> User activated`

 Traditionally, you'd only have unique users in the funnel: Users from any and every company who're using your product and doing something important.
 Your conversion rate is per user.
 But what if you're interested in looking at this conversion rate across companies?
 Say, you're a B2B product and doing something important once per company is good enough.
-Then the funnel you want to track is `User signed up -> User did something important` aggregated by unique companies, not users.
+Then the funnel you want to track is `User signed up -> User activated` aggregated by unique companies, not users.

 That's a group aggregation over the company group type.
 It's the same events, aggregated differently.

 What if you wanted to breakdown this funnel by company name?
 Maybe there's specific companies that never converted, and you want to follow up with them to see what's going wrong.
 Like mentioned above, if you have group properties defined, you can breakdown by `company_name`.

-TODO: consistent capitalisation

 ## How to think about Feature Flags with groups

 Similar to insights, where you're aggregating events by group type, you can have Feature Flags that work on groups.
 This allows you to rollout a feature by company, instead of users.
+Preventing disruption when two users at the same company see a different experience.

-With group properties defined, you can even do things like rolling out a feature to companies where the `user_count` is less than, say, 3.
+With group properties defined, you can even do things like rolling out a feature to `companies` where the `user_count` is less than, say, 3.
 Maybe it's a feature for small teams, or maybe you simply want to minimise impact in the beginning.

-TODO: Go deeper into how FF are now modded to run with groups?

-TODO: Explain group properties somewhere^^
+You can use feature flags as you normally would, except you need to select the group type you wish to "Match by", using the drop down by release conditions.

+You will also need to update your event tracking code (covered below), for the feature flag to be able to determine the groups of the current user.

-# How do I get started? @marcushyett-ph
+# How do I get started?

 ## Getting access
 Groups is a paid feature, so you'll need to be on our [Scale or Enterprise plans](https://posthog.com/pricing) for self-hosted or have entered your credit-card on cloud.